Academic Debates

 The set up

-Usually, the debate consist of two teams of three speakers.
+Usually, the debate consists of two teams of three speakers.
 There should be a time-keeper and a judge(s) (sometimes this is the audience).
-Each presenter has a specific time (4 minutes) to present ideas and their rebuttals and after each presenter has spoken, the judge(s) evaluate the debate on the basis of the content, style and strategy of speeches.
+Each presenter has a specific time (4 minutes) to present ideas and their rebuttals and after each presenter has spoken, the judge(s) evaluates the debate on the basis of the content, style and strategy of speeches.

 Definition / keywords.